 About the Author

-Dr. Jill Jenkins founded Jenkins Dentistry for Kids in Shawnee after practicing as a pediatric dentist in the Kansas City area for 15 years and being a mom for almost 20 years.
+Dr. Jill Jenkins founded Jenkins Dentistry for Kids in Shawnee after practicing as a pediatric dentist in the Kansas City area for 15 years and being a mom for over 20 years.
 She loves to build relationships with children and their families through oral health education and care.
 Dr. Jenkins is also heavily involved in organized dentistry as the Immediate Past President of the local Fifth District Dental Association and President-Elect of the Kansas Dental Association.
 She was also honored to receive the Dentist of the Year award in 2019 by the Fifth District Dental Association.

 As parents, there are so many tasks we oversee for the well-being of our children.
 The list goes on and on, from the challenging diaper changes in infancy to potty training in the toddler years.
 Tooth brushing and oral care can often feel like one of those more demanding duties.
 However challenging it may be, good oral health is a crucial component to children’s overall health.
 Here are some age-appropriate suggestions for realistic approaches to oral care for infants and toddlers.

 Cleaning the newly grown teeth is incredibly important to keep those teeth strong and healthy throughout childhood.
 Once teeth start growing, I recommend wiping the teeth after meals and bottles using something as simple as the same washcloth you would use to clean a child’s face.
 This act reduces the contact of foods and liquids (mainly sugars) with the tooth surface.